Our Director scored 3.92 out of 4 so far in 2022 in the ASA Student Survey! Read our Blog Rant about it.

 Taking breaks.
 Short ones, so students can absorb what went on before, and not worry about missing out on what others are doing because we all chill together.
 That’s possible because we have a max of three students per boat in learn to sail (most schools do four).
 It also helps to be able to go to the bathroom when needed, which is another distinct advantage of our location.
 It’s quick and easy to get in and out, and it practices critical sailing skills: stopping and starting!
 All under sail – no brakes, no reverse gear.

-Even our short classroom sessions are thought out for fun and efficiency.
-We use a large model boat with real sails.
+Even our short shoreside sessions are thought out for fun and efficiency.
+We use a large model boat with real sails, like the one at the top of the page.
 It heels (leans).
 It rolls in any direction to show motion.
 The wind?
-Fake – we have a large floor fan.
+Sometimes fake – we have a large floor fan.
+Sometimes real, when we take it outside.
 But it works, and you might be asked to come up and maneuver it yourself so you’re getting hands on before you even get on the water.

 Pedagogy + methodology = ?